Comprehensive Guide to User Input Validation in .NET REST APIs

 Automatic Validation in ASP.NET Core

 ASP.NET Core automatically validates model properties based on data annotations when the model is bound to a request.
 If validation fails, a 400 Bad Request response is returned with details of the validation errors.
+Take a closer look at how to enhance .NET API security with our in-depth article.

 Customizing Validation Responses